 Generate molecular descriptors from two-dimensional structures

 - NCTR Liver Cancer Database (NCTRlcdb)

 Database of 999 chemicals with assigned liver-toxicity classifications to facilitate the construction of cleaner and better carcinogenicity models by FDA and other organizations

 An integrated solution for the management, analysis, and interpretation of genetic association study data

-- Continued development of data-mining techniques including clustering, biclustering, and classification algorithms have been developed for subgroup identification and prediction.
-These techniques have been applied to the development of predictive models, and predictive enrichment classifiers in personalized medicine; serotype identification and characterization in outbreak investigations; and identification of drug subgroup to adverse-event subgroup association in the FDA Adverse Event Reporting System database.
+- Statistics and data mining techniques for large-scaled data inference-clustering, biclustering, and classification algorithms were developed for subgroup identification and prediction.
+These techniques were applied to 1) the development of prognostic models, predictive models, and predictive enrichment classifiers in precision medicine; 2) serotype identification and characterization in outbreak investigations, and 3) identification of drug subgroup to adverse-event subgroup association in the FDA Adverse Event Reporting Systems.

 The following list is just a sample of research projects being conducted at NCTR in the Division of Bioinformatics and Biostatistics.

 - Of text and gene: using text mining methods to uncover hidden knowledge in toxicogenomics

 - Developing an intelligent recognition system for storage pest fragments contaminating food products